-Under the terms of the Revolving Credit Facility, as of October 31, 2015 the Company could borrow up to 90.0% of the most recent appraised value (valued at cost, discounted for the current net orderly liquidation value) of our eligible inventory, as defined, up to \$125.0 million.
+Under the terms of the Revolving Credit Facility, as of May 2, 2015 the Company could borrow up to 90.0% of the most recent appraised value (valued at cost, discounted for the current net orderly liquidation value) of our eligible inventory, as defined, up to \$75.0 million.
 The Revolving Credit Facility includes a \$25.0 million sub-facility for letters of credit and a \$20.0 million swingline loan facility.
 The Revolving Credit Facility includes variable methods of determining interest rates, calculated as the higher of the Prime Rate, the Federal Funds Effective Rate plus 0.50%, or the Eurodollar Rate plus 1.00%; plus Applicable Margin (which could range from 0.75% to 1.25%).
-Under the terms of the Revolving Credit Facility, the Applicable Margin may fluctuate subject to periodic measurements of average availability, as defined.
-The Revolving Credit Facility also allows for Eurodollar Loans comprised of the Eurodollar Base Rate plus Applicable Margin (which could range from 1.75% to 2.25%).
+Under the terms of the Revolving Credit Facility also allows for Eurodollar Loans comprised of the Eurodollar Base Rate plus Applicable Margin (which could range from 1.75% to 2.25%).
+The agreement also allows the Company to increase the amount of the revolving credit facility by \$25.0 million, subject to certain requirements and restrictions.

-As of October 31, 2015, Ollie's had \$18.1 million of outstanding borrowings under the Revolving Credit Facility, with \$103.4 million of borrowing availability, letter of credit commitments of \$3.3 million and \$0.2 million of rent reserves.
-The interest rate applicable to the outstanding borrowings as of October 31, 2015 is 4.00%.
+As of May 2, 2015, Ollie's had no outstanding borrowings under the Revolving Credit Facility, with \$73.4 million of borrowing availability, letter of credit commitments of \$1.4 million and \$0.2 million of rent reserves.
+The interest rate applicable if borrowings were outstanding as of May 2, 2015 would have been in a range of 1.94% and 4.00%.
 The Revolving Credit Facility also contains a variable unused line fee ranging from 0.250% to 0.375% per annum.

-The Revolving Credit Facility and Term Loan are collateralized by the Company's assets and equity and contain financial covenants, as well as certain business covenants, including restrictions on dividend payments, which the Company must comply with during the term of the agreements.
-The Company was in compliance with all terms of the agreements during and as of the thirty-nine weeks ended October 31, 2015 and November 1, 2014.
+The Revolving Credit Facility and Term Loan are collateralized by the Company's assets and equity and contain financial covenants, as well as certain business covenants, including restrictions on dividend payments, that the Company must comply with during the term of the agreement.
+The Company was in compliance with all terms and agreements during and as of the thirteen weeks ended May 2, 2015 and May 3, 2014.